False Mirrors

+False Mirrors (Фальшивые зеркала) is the second novel in the Labyrinth trilogy of cyberpunk novels written by Russian science fiction writer Sergey Lukyanenko.
+The novel takes place two years after Labyrinth of Reflections.

 Plot summary

 Former diver Leonid is a virtual mover.
 His relationship with his wife Vicka is strained.
 Due to deep psychosis, he has trouble distinguishing reality from the deep.
 Unlike Leonid, Vicka (a former diver) managed to let go of Deeptown and rarely ventures there.
 Additionally, an upgraded deep-program includes a built-in mandatory 24-hour timer.
 Leonid finds out that a hacker broke into a small development company and was attacked by its security forces.
 One of the virus weapons used on him killed the hacker in real life.
-Leonid contacts his old hacker friend Maniac, who now lives and works in the US, and asks him if he knows the dead hacker.
+Leonid contacts his old hacker friend Maniac, who now lives and works in the US and asks him if he knows the dead hacker.
 Maniac gives him a real-life Moscow address of a former acquaintance.
 Leonid goes there and finds himself in a luxurious apartment of a rich businessman named Chingiz.
 Another inhabitant of the giant two-story apartment is a hacker named Bastard and amateur hacker teenager Pat — Chingiz's protégé.
 Bastard explains that he was hired to hack the development company by a man calling himself the Dark Diver, who managed to retain his diver abilities.
 Bastard asked a 17-year-old hacker to help him break into the company and steal certain files.
-Apparently, the weapon use a modified deep-program to cause cardiac arrest, which can only be reversed by immediate CPR.
+Apparently, the weapon uses a modified deep-program to cause cardiac arrest, which can only be reversed by immediate CPR.
 When Bastard reveals that the hacker's name was Roma, Leonid realizes that the dead hacker was a former diver.
 Leonid asks Chingiz for a virus pack, as he goes to search for the files Roma stole.